-As of June 30, 2021, the market value of our common stock held by non-affiliates exceeded \$700.0 million, causing us to no longer qualify as a "smaller reporting company" beginning with our first Quarterly Report on Form 10-Q for the quarterly period ended March 31, 2022.
-However, as of June 30, 2022, the market value of our common stock held by non-affiliates did not exceed \$560.0 million and our revenue for the fiscal year ended December 31, 2021 did not exceed \$100.0 million.
-As a result, we once again qualified as a smaller reporting company effective as of our Quarterly Report on Form 10-Q for the quarterly period ended June 30, 2022, although we continued to be a large accelerated filer until the filing of our Annual Report on Form 10-K for the fiscal year ended December 31, 2022.
-Consequently, we qualify as a smaller reporting company and a non-accelerated filer for our 2023 reporting period, which allows us to take advantage of many exemptions from various reporting requirements that are applicable to other public companies that are not smaller reporting companies, including not being required to comply with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act and reduced disclosure obligations regarding executive compensation in our periodic reports and proxy statements, but we still expect to incur substantial legal and financial compliance costs.
+We currently qualify as a smaller reporting company and a non-accelerated filer, which allows us to take advantage of many exemptions from various reporting requirements that are applicable to other public companies that are not smaller reporting companies, including not being required to comply with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act and reduced disclosure obligations regarding executive compensation in our periodic reports and proxy statements, but we still expect to incur substantial legal and financial compliance costs.
 As we have chosen to avail ourselves of certain scaled disclosure requirements applicable to smaller reporting companies, the content of our disclosures may differ from period to period.
 We may no longer qualify as a smaller reporting company in the future should the market value of our common stock held by non-affiliates as of the end of the second quarter of any given year once again exceed \$700.0 million or our revenue as of the end of any fiscal year exceed \$100.0 million.
 There may be further variance in the content of our disclosures as we avail ourselves of certain scaled disclosure requirements if we subsequently no longer qualify as a smaller reporting company because we would be required to provide the full disclosures required of non-smaller reporting companies.
 We cannot predict if investors will find our securities less attractive because we rely on these exemptions, which could result in a less active trading market for our securities and increased volatility in the price of our securities.